-If you would like a New York Language Center Student identification card, please bring a small photograph to the office (one inch by one inch) upon arrival in New York City or we can take a picture for you.
+If you would like a New York Language Center Student identification card, please speak to one of the student services associates.
 Allow one week for processing.
 The NYLC ID is not a legal ID.
 Carry your legal ID with you at all times.

-Housing
+Housing Assistance